-The Gulf of Finland, between Finland, Russia and Estonia, is one of the busiest shipping zones in Europe, and more than 160 million tonnes of fuel is transported in its water every year.
-Meanwhile, the Estonian capital port area of Tallinn Bay also has a very high concentration of commercial and passenger ship traffic.
+The Gulf of Finland, between Finland, Russia and Estonia, is one of the busiest shipping zones in Europe.
+More than 160 million tonnes of fuel is transported in its water every year.
+The Estonian capital port area of Tallinn Bay also has a high concentration of commercial and passenger ship traffic.

-Here, the Estonian Police and Border Guard Board is responsible not just for patrolling and policing Estonia’s marine territory but also for firefighting, responding to oil spill pollution emergencies, and search and rescue operations in the (sometimes very rough) Baltic conditions.
+Here, the Estonian Police and Border Guard Board is responsible for patrolling and policing Estonia’s marine territory.
+They are also responsible for firefighting, responding to oil spill pollution emergencies, search and rescue operations in the very rough Baltic conditions.

-From 2021, the Baltic Sea will become an Emission Control Area, and with this requirement for cleaner-running boats looming, the Estonian Police and Border Guard Board required a high-performance, low-emission patrol ship.
+From 2021, the Baltic Sea will become an Emission Control Area.
+With this requirement for cleaner-running boats looming, the Estonian Police and Border Guard Board called for a high-performance, low-emission patrol ship.
 The chosen vendor was the Estonian boat-building firm Baltic Workboats, based on Estonia’s historic shipbuilding island, Saaremaa.
-Specialised in the construction of steel and aluminium workboats, Baltic Workboats has delivered hundreds of versatile, factory-customized vessels for governments, research institutions and multinational companies, ranging from passenger ferries to robust and rugged pilot icebreakers.
+Baltic Workboats is sspecialized in the construction of steel and aluminium workboats.
+Therefore, has delivered hundreds of versatile, factory-customized vessels for governments, research institutions and multinational companies.
+These rage from passenger ferries to robust and rugged pilot icebreakers.

 Danfoss helps Estonia combat pollution with new hybrid patrol ship Raju